lx704612715/CoRL2018Constraint/readme.md

 # CoRL2018Constraint
 Code for CoRL2018: Inferring geometric constraints in human demonstrations

+## Add Documentation on Learning Prismatic, Revolute and Planer Constraints

 ## Testing
 * Use the Dockerfile to build a working environment.
 * The constraint equations are generated using sympy code generation.
 Each constraint model autogenerates into it's own python module.